-In paragraph "Significant risks and uncertainties" of the Directors' report, the Board of Directors describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.
+In chapter "Significant risks and uncertainties" of the Directors' report, the Board of Directors describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.

-As part of our audit, we gained insight into the Company and its business environment and assessed the design and implementation of the Company's risk management in relation to fraud and non-compliance.
-Our procedures included, among other things, assessing the Company's code of conduct, whistleblowing procedures, and its procedures to investigate indications of possible fraud and non-compliance.
+As part of our audit, we have gained insights into the Company and its business environment and the Company's risk management in relation to fraud and non-compliance.
+Our procedures included, among other things, assessing the Company's code of conduct, whistleblowing procedures and its procedures to investigate indications of possible fraud and non-compliance.
 Furthermore, we performed relevant inquiries with management and those charged with governance.
+We have also incorporated elements of unpredictability in our audit, such as: unannounced testing of the bank transactions in the subsequent period to identify any unusual transactions.

 In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to the Company, including the requirements of the London Stock Exchange, where the Company's notes are traded.
-We did not identify areas that are likely to have a material effect on the financial statements.
+As a result, from our risk assessment, we did not identify laws and regulations that likely have a material effect on the financial statements in case of non-compliance.